harshiniraj311/LegalChatbot/README.md

 - **Legal Advice:** Provides precise answers to legal questions.
 - **Lawyer Finder:** Helps users find qualified lawyers for personalized assistance.
 - **Voiceflow Integration:** Utilizes Voiceflow for a smooth chatbot experience.
+- **Telegram Integration:** The chatbot is also integrated with Telegram for convenient access.

 ## Installation